lucasgautheron/active-inference-with-people/README.md

 This experiment implements real-time adaptive testing using active inference in PsyNet.

 Active inference is a joint-theory of action and perception in biological systems with applications in machine learning.
 We show that it can also be used for optimizing an experimental setup in real-time.
+In this approach, the optimal designed is determined by maximizing the expected free energy G, which is roughly equal to the sum of the expected information gain (EIG) and the expected utility (U).

-In fact, for experiments with pure epistemic (i.e. information-seeking) goals, active inference is equivalent to Variational Bayesian Optimal Experimental Design.
+In fact, for experiments with pure information-seeking goals (U=0), active inference is equivalent to Variational Bayesian Optimal Experimental Design.
 However, active inference can generalize Bayesian Optimal Design to cases in which experiments seek to achieve specific outcomes.